StephanSST/chicken-farm/README.md

 ### Epic v1: Chicken scale recognizes weight change and sends message about state (which chicken, an egg) via Whatsapp

-* Story: write tests and mock for scale service
+* Story: write tests and mock for scale service (testing)
+* Story: Integration test with whole process (testing)

 * Story: respect box/UID of load cell
-* Story: Integration test with whole process
+* Story: read data from scale and show by webservice (GET)
 * Story: get current weight and calculate the "state" (chicken, egg)
 * Story: integrate Whatsapp and send messages
-* Story: read data from scale and show by webservice (GET)

 * Story: (done) change discovery webservice to use DO instead of strings